matplotlib/matplotlib/doc/faq/howto_faq.rst

     fig.savefig(sys.stdout)

 Here is an example using the Python Imaging Library PIL.
-First the figure is saved to a StringIO objectm which is then fed to PIL for further processing::
+First the figure is saved to a StringIO object which is then fed to PIL for further processing::

     import StringIO, Image